segmentio/feature/README.md

 The `feature.MountPoint` type represents a path on the file system where a feature database is mounted.
-This type is the entry point to all other APIs, typically a program will construct one mount point from a configuration option or environment variable:
+This type is the entry point to all other APIs, a common pattern is for programs to construct a mount point from a configuration option or environment variable:

 ```go
 mountPoint := feature.MountPoint("/path/to/features")